How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Why Oily Skin Tolerates More

 Oily skin produces excess sebum throughout the day.
-Clay masks absorb this surplus oil and help prevent clogged pores.
+Clay absorbs this surplus and helps prevent clogged pores.
 More frequent masking helps control shine.

 Ideal schedule: Sunday evening and Wednesday evening.
-Add Friday if skin responds well without dryness.
+Add Friday if skin responds well.
+See the oily skin brightening routine.

 Combination Skin: 1–2 Times Weekly